ernoledder/CGCV11/README.md

 Below you can find information about the assignments.

 ### Introduction to Unity (Lab 1):
-_FPS_
+*FPS*
-To open this microgame go to: https://veronners.github.io/CGCV11/FPS/index.html
+To open the FPS microgame go to: https://veronners.github.io/CGCV11/FPS/index.html

+*Karting*
+To open the karting microgame go to: https://veronners.github.io/CGCV11/Karting/index.html